Ergodic currents dual to a real tree: Abstract

 \section{Abstract}

-Let $T$ be an $\R$-tree in the boundary of Outer space with dense orbits.
-When the free group $\FN$ acts freely on $T$, we prove that the number of projective classes of ergodic currents dual to $T$ is bounded above by $3N-6$.
+Let $T$ be an $\R$-tree with dense orbits in the boundary of Outer space.
+When the free group $\FN$ acts freely on $T$, we prove that the number of projective classes of ergodic currents dual to $T$ is bounded above by $3N-5$.

 We combine Rips induction and splitting induction to define unfolding induction for such an $\R$-tree $T$.
 Given a current $\mu$ dual to $T$, the unfolding induction produces a sequence of approximations converging towards $\mu$.